What Does Weight Maintenance Mean? – Benefits and Strategies

 Stress management isn’t a frivolous or pointless pastime; it’s critical to your health and well-being.

-Whatever works for you in stress management — from yoga to marathon running — do it!
+Do whatever works for you in stress management — from yoga to marathon running!

 However, it would help if you first devoted some time to finding a pastime or activity that can divert your attention away from your biggest concerns.